Music

 How To Apply

-Admission Assessment: Those who are called for interview will be asked to take a short test in some musical skills.
+Admission Assessment: There is no separate assessment from the interview for Music at Homerton.
+Those who are called for interview will be asked to take a short test in some musical skills.

 Written Work: Applicants are required to submit representative written work and musical material prior to interview.
 This will normally include one or two essays on the history or analysis of music; and one or two technical exercises (if studied) and/or your own compositions.